Get weekly tips, recipes, and my Herbal Jumpstart e-course! Sign up for free today.

 When herbs are used in this manner they are sometimes effective and sometimes not.
 This hit-and-miss approach to herbalism can leave you feeling frustrated and unsure if herbs really do work.

-That's why I personally use a holistic approach in which I consider the person as a whole and offer them herbs specifically beneficial to their particular case.
+That's why herbalists use a holistic approach in which they consider the person as a whole and offer them herbs specifically beneficial to their particular case.
 This way, herbal remedies can be very effective indeed.

 The above question is frequently asked by those who are beginning to form an interest in herbs.
 It’s a logical question.
 They have a health problem and they’d like to use herbs to help that health problem.